-After violent Brazil election campaign, many worry attacks will continue
+More violence feared as Brazil braces for far-right presidency

-SAO PAULO (Reuters) - After a Brazilian presidential campaign that has seen political violence overshadow policy debate, many fear that attacks will continue after the likely election on Sunday of far-right, tough-talking candidate Jair Bolsonaro.
+SAO PAULO (Reuters) - After a presidential campaign that has seen political violence overshadow policy debate, many Brazilians fear attacks will continue after the likely election on Sunday of tough-talking far-right candidate Jair Bolsonaro.

-Bolsonaro’s supporters in recent weeks have threatened to harm Supreme Court justices and have physically attacked journalists and opposition voters.
+Bolsonaro’s supporters in recent weeks have threatened to harm Supreme Court justices and physically attacked journalists and opposition voters.

 There has also been violence attributed to backers of Bolsonaro’s opponent, Fernando Haddad of the Workers Party (PT), but to a far lesser extent.

-Brazil’s tense political climate has been compared by some to divisions in the United States, where several high-profile opponents of the President Donald Trump received pipe bombs in the mail this week.
+Brazil’s tense political climate has been compared by some to divisions in the United States, where several high-profile opponents of President Donald Trump received pipe bombs in the mail this week.

 But the situation in Brazil, is far more perilous, analysts say, because it already suffers from extreme violence, often without consequence for perpetrators.